 4. Put your apron on – The more you cook at home, the healthier you’ll eat, the more money you’ll save and the less likely your chances for being “glutened” – an infamous expression that describes the horrible discovery that you’ve become ill because you’ve inadvertently ingested some hidden gluten.
 Ugh!
 Yet, it’s important not to become a hermit either, so see “Be Prepared” below for tips on how to venture out safely.

 5. Embrace meal planning – No matter what diet you follow, there is nothing more helpful than meal planning!
 That’s because it helps to save time, money and stress in the kitchen.
 And it’s the key to helping individuals stay on track with their healthy eating goals.
-As part of the ministry here at The Nourishing Home, I’m pleased to provide free GF Whole Food Meal Plans and other helpful resources to make getting healthy meals on the table a whole lot easier and more affordable!
+You will not only find lots of great meal planning resources here, but I also provide free monthly meal plans over at The Better Mom blog.
+Each week’s meal plan contains delicious family-friendly GF recipes utilizing a time-saving method to make getting a healthy dinner on the table a snap!
+I highly recommend you pop over to The Better Mom and download these free meal plans.

 6. Get inspired – There are so many delicious GF recipes out there, all you need is a little bit of inspiration and you’ll be amazed at how quickly you will learn and expand your GF culinary horizons.
-You can always find inspiration via the recipes here at The Nourishing Home, via Pinterest and at other helpful GF blogs.
-(Just visit my GF Pinterest Board and you’ll see many of my favorites.)
+You can always find inspiration via the recipes here at The Nourishing Home, as well as at other helpful GF blogs.

 7. Be prepared – When it comes to eating away from home, the boy scouts have it right – “Always be prepared!”
 Just a few simple ways to do this are to keep snacks on hand, so no matter what the situation, you have a quick, healthy snack.
 If you’re attending a dinner party, church fellowship or other food-related event, you may want to eat beforehand just incase there’s nothing there that you can safely eat.
 Or in the case of dinner at a friend’s or family member’s home, ask if you can bring a dish or simply explain your dietary restrictions.
 Thankfully, most people are very happy to help accommodate.
 And when it comes to restaurants, it’s better to put a little time into researching a few trusted restaurants in advance, than to arrive only to find there aren’t many (or any) viable options.